4 Building Blocks of an Explainer Video Script That Converts

 • Align content with what the viewer actually needs to hear

 In this blog, we will walk through 4 building blocks that make explainer scripts work, without guesswork or filler.
+While there are 13 best frameworks for explainer videos used across different industries and use cases, the four-block structure we’re covering here forms the foundation that works universally across B2B, SaaS, and tech products.

 If you are involved in explainer video production for SaaS, B2B, or tech, these principles will help you get more from your next script.